Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Systematic Impact of the 1-D Surface Brightness Profile

 \section{Systematic Impact of the 1-D Surface Brightness Profile}

-The LSB nature of Zangetsu and its complicated surroundings make it challenging to secure a reliable surface brightness profile, as different imaging systematics and their correction procedures can significantly impact the results.
+The LSB nature of Zangetsu and its complex surroundings make it challenging to obtain a reliable surface brightness profile, as different imaging systematics and their correction procedures can significantly affect the results.
 As explained in Sec. \ref{sec:photometry}, we have taken special care of the contamination from a nearby saturated star, the local background level, and the masking of nearby objects.
-Here, we briefly summarize each step adopted in preparing the final image for surface brightness modeling and illustrate their impact in Fig. \ref{fig:1D_profile_test}:
+Here, we briefly summarize each step adopted in preparing the final image for surface brightness modeling and illustrate their impact in Figure \ref{fig:1D_profile_test}:

 \begin{itemize} \item For the coadded HSC images, we adopted the version based on full focal plane background modeling (or ``global'' sky subtraction) to avoid the significantly over-subtracted background commonly seen in the local sky subtracted version, which is the default option in HSC data cutout.
 However, this does not guarantee that the background around Zangetsu is not over- or under-subtracted.